neacsum/utpp/README.md

 For more information see the [LICENSE](LICENSE) file.

 ## Building ##
-This is a headers only library.
+This is a headers-only library.
 There is nothing to build.
+Just copy the `include/utpp' directory in your development tree and you are ready to go.

 ## Usage ##
 Here is a simple example of a test program: